ethelMerry/M2-GENIOMHE-Project-BioInfo-of-RNA--AF2-/README2.md

 ## Project Structure

-1. main_all.py: Orchestrates CG-RMSD computation, merging, and correlation analysis.
+1. main_all.py: Orchestrates CG-RMSD computation, merging, and correlation analysis for all files.
 2. compute_cgRMSD.py: Defines functions for CG-RMSD computation.
 3. merge_and_corr.py: Handles file merging and correlation computations.
 4. CustomCGRMSD.py: Implements a customizable class for CG-RMSD computation for one native and one predicted pdb file.